 Types of Homestead Exemptions Available

-Homestead exemptions are designed to offer property tax relief for residents.
-Only the general homestead, 65+ exemption, and inheritance exemptions apply to school district taxes.
+Homestead exemptions reduce property taxes by lowering your home's taxable value.
+Only the general homestead, 65+, and inheritance exemptions apply to school district taxes.

 Eligibility Criteria for Texas Homestead Exemptions